Tommy Lawton

 Thomas Lawton (6 October 1919 – 6 November 1996) was an English football player and manager.
-A strong centre-forward with excellent all-round attacking skills, he was able to head the ball with tremendous power and accuracy.

 Born in Farnworth and raised in Bolton, he played amateur football at Rossendale United, before he turned professional at Burnley on his 17th birthday.
-He also played cricket for Burnley Cricket Club, before his potential as a footballer won him a £6,500 move to Everton in January 1937.
+He also played cricket for Burnley Cricket Club before his potential as a footballer won him a £6,500 move to Everton in January 1937.
 He went on to finish as the First Division's top-scorer in 1938 and 1939, helping Everton to finish as champions of the Football League in the latter campaign.
-League football was then suspended for seven full seasons due to the outbreak of war in Europe, during which time he scored 24 goals in 23 appearances for England whilst guesting for Everton and a number of other clubs.
-In November 1945, he moved to Chelsea for £14,000, and scored a club record 26 goals in 34 league games in the 1946–47 season.
+League football was then suspended for seven full seasons due to the outbreak of war in Europe, during which time he scored 24 goals in 23 appearances for England whilst guesting for Everton and some other clubs.
+In November 1945, he moved to Chelsea for £14,000 and scored a club-record 26 goals in 34 league games in the 1946–47 season.

 In November 1947, he made a surprise move to Third Division South club Notts County for a British record transfer fee of £20,000.
-He helped the club to win promotion as champions in 1949–50, before he moved on to Brentford in March 1952 for a club record £16,000.
+He helped the club to win promotion as champions in 1949–50 before he moved on to Brentford in March 1952 for a club record £16,000.
 In January 1953, Brentford appointed him player-manager, though he would only remain in charge for nine months.
 He joined Arsenal as a player in November 1953 for £10,000, where he saw out the remainder of his playing career.
 Despite losing much of his best years to World War II, he scored 260 goals in 433 league and cup competitions in 14 full seasons in the Football League.